 How to tell if Champagne is bad, rotten or spoiled?

 Practicing proper hygiene and food safety techniques will help prevent food born illness.

 With champagne, since the un-corking of the bottle adds to the celebration, it is nice to know before you open the bottle if it will be top quality for the occasion.
 The best way to tell if champagne has gone bad before opening it is trying to remember when you purchased it (sorry, bad answer).

 So, does champagne go bad?
 Yes, all types will eventually go bad or at least taste flat.
 If champagne has gone bad, or is beyond the years listed in the table, it will probably be void of bubbles and have a flat taste which then usually turns to a sour taste.

-How to store champagne to extend the shelf life?
+How to store Champagne to extend its shelf life?

 What are our shelf life resources?

-Our does champagne go bad content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Champagne lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Champagne.

-Although the champagne shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary because conditions are so variable and our advice should only be taken as an opinion.
+Although the Champagne shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please drink responsibly!